jolicode/slack-php-api/docs/3-troubleshoots.md

 # Troubleshoots

+Got some problems using this library?
+Need a missing feature?
+Here is some common troubleshoots.

 ## Bypassing the incomplete API specification

 Slack's OpenAPI spec is not 100% complete yet, hence our generated client may